sferrini/stm32f4-template/Readme.md

 1. Download and install the requirements mentioned above.
 2. Download or clone this repository.
 3. Edit the Makefile if needed.
-4. Open a terminal window and change to the blinky directory.
+4. Open a terminal window and change to the stm32f4-template directory.
 5. Type `make`.
 6. Connect the stm32f4 discovery board to your computer.
-7. If you just want to flash the blinky program, type `make flash`.
+7. If you just want to flash the stm32f4-template program, type `make flash`.
 8. If you want to debug the program:
    1. Start the gdb server included in the stlink package by typing `st-util`.
 You should start st-util in a separated terminal window so that it does not polute the gdb session.
    2. Type `make debug`.
 This will start gdb which will read the .gdbinit file and thus connect to localhost port 4242, where st-util is listening.
 From this point on, st-util will take commands from gdb and control the discovery board.